abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **np.zeros**

-!!!
-Info ""
 The `zeros` function creates an array containing any number of zeros:

 ```py
 np.zeros(5)